Insurrection: An American Future - A work of speculative fiction by Jason Tester

 “Rio casually said home was Bakersfield, like it was no big to drive hundreds of miles into a war zone.
 ‘This is all California’s fight,’ they told me with such a sense of conviction.
 I couldn’t stop thinking about how this youngest generation’s first war is against their own government.”

-And some just have defiance in their DNA...
+And some just have willfulness in their DNA...

 Fierce resistance